After night of confusion, missile that struck Poland now reported to be Ukrainian

 Early reports suggested that the explosion in the village of Przewodów was caused by Russian missiles that went off course over Ukraine.
 Russia hit Ukraine with an estimated 100 missiles on November 15, targeting civilian infrastructure in an attack that followed Russian troops' withdrawal from the key city of Kherson, a major setback for the Kremlin.

-Those early reports appeared to have been contravened by the latest intelligence from the US, however.
+Those early reports appeared to have been contravened by the latest intelligence from the US, however, based on the trajectory of the missiles.

 “Initial findings suggest missile that hit Poland was fired by Ukrainian forces at incoming Russian missile,” AP reported in the early hours of November 16, citing “US officials”.